-Liability.
+Liability

-- (a) from any loss of or damage to or delay in delivery of, nondelivery or misdelivery of the article or its contents whether due to negligence or any other cause whatsoever; - (b) in any other way from the services or from failure wholly or in part to provide the services; - (2) The Postmaster General shall not incur any liability whatsoever for loss from a postal article or for damage thereto unless the Postmaster General is advised thereof within three days and he receives the detailed declaration of the value of the contents within 7 days after delivery of the article together with the cover of the article and the remaining contents thereof. - (3) The Postmaster General shall not in any case be liable for - - [a] indirect or consequential loss or damage; - (b) any loss or damage arising: - (i) from failure to perform any of his obligations if such failure is the result of circumstances beyond his control including the outbreak of war, any Government act, explosion, accident, civil commotion, riot, industrial dispute and force majeure;
+- 127. (1) The liability of the Postmaster General shall not exceed the amount of the charges paid by the customer in respect of the postal article concerned for any loss or damage suffered by the customer, which may result directly or indirectly - (a) from any loss of or damage to or delay in delivery of, non-delivery or misdelivery of the article or its contents whether due to negligence or any other cause whatsoever; - (b) in any other way from the services or from failure wholly or in part to provide the services. - (2) The Postmaster General shall not incur any liability whatsoever for loss from a postal article or for damage thereto unless the Postmaster General is advised thereof within 3 days and he receives the detailed declaration of the value of the contents within 7 days after delivery of the article together with the cover of the article and the remaining contents thereof. - (3) The Postmaster General shall not in any case be liable for - (a) indirect or consequential loss or damage; - (b) any loss or damage arising from -

-- (ii) from insufficient or improper packing or addressing; - (iii) from the hazardous, fragile or brittle nature or the mechanical derangement of the goods; - (iv) from failure by the addressee to take delivery within a reasonable time.
+- (i) failure to perform any of his obligations if such failure is the result of circumstances beyond his control including the outbreak of war any Government act, explosion, accident, civil commotion, riot, industrial dispute and force majeure; - (ii) insufficient or improper packing or addressing; - (iii) the hazardous, fragile or brittle nature or the mechanical derangement of the goods; - (iv) failure by the addressee to take delivery within a reasonable time.

-Storage of small packets and parcel not delivered within the prescribed "free period"
+Storage of small packets and parcels not delivered within the prescribed "free period"

-Storage charges.
+Storage charges

-- 128. (1) There shall be charged on small packet or parcel weighing more than 500 grams and remaining unclaimed after the expiry of fifteen days from the notification of arrival a storage charge of fifty cents for each day that it remains unclaimed after the expiration of that period.
-The storage charge shall be payable in advance upon application by the addressee and no part of this charge shall be refunded. - (2) If any such postal article is not collected within one month of the posting of such notification of arrival it may be returned to the sender or otherwise be disposed of as the Postmaster General may direct.
+- 128. (1) There shall be charged on small packet or parcel weighing more than 500 grams and remaining unclaimed after the expiry of 15 days from the notification of arrival a storage charge of 50 cents for each day that it remains unclaimed after the expiration of that period.
+The storage charge shall be payable in advance upon application by the addressee and no part of this charge shall be refunded. - (2) If any such postal article is not collected within one month of the posting of such notification of arrival, it may be returned to the sender or otherwise be disposed of as the Postmaster General may direct.